mamingsuper/Scriptworkshop/README.md

-Here's your content reformatted in Markdown with emphasis on key information and appropriate links:

----

 # Call for Papers: Sharpening Analytic Instruments of Narrative Contestation During Conflicts
 **Date**: November 7-8, 2024
 **Location**: Freie Universität Berlin, Germany